EyeOfMidas/codeshanties/README.md

-# Description
-A collection of songs sung by software developers while socializing.

 ## Pragma Platform - Code in the Repo ([Sugar in the Hold](https://soundcloud.com/thelongestjohns/13-sugar-in-the-hold))
 > Well I wish I was in Culver City
 Shipping games and making money